-How do can you separate your DNA using household chemicals?
+How can you separate your DNA using household chemicals?
 Want to learn how to play the Stylophone?
 Come to the Machine Project, a community event space dedicated to making knowledge, art, and technology available to artists and the public.

 Located in Echo Park, Machine Project is in a heavily trafficked area on Sunset Boulevard and Alvarado Street.
 Established in 2004, Machine Project is a non-profit organization that hosts events about science, poetry, music, cultures, competitions, and art.
 Donors use a suction machine in front of the space to suck dollar tips for the organization.